 however, not ever wearing masks is unrealistic for most, so as soon as you get home, or into your car with no one with you (or members of your household/pod), remove your mask and let your skin breathe (which you're probably doing already anyway).

-but you will have to wear them at some point, so if you can..
+have to wear them at some point, so if you can..

 2. OPT FOR CUP SHAPED MASKS.